kanlac/edit-in-neovim/README.md

 After that, every time you open a file inside of Obsidian, that same file will get opened as a new buffer (or focused if already open) inside of the listening neovim instance.
 This effectively gives you the "linked tabs" functionality you would get inside Obsidian, but with an external editor (in this case neovim) instead.

+## Why?

+I know Obsidian has vim bindings, but I've built up my own Neovim config and customised it to my liking and that's where I like to edit text.

 ### Have new Neovim buffers open in Obsidian

 If you also want new buffers in Neovim to open up in Obsidian, here's what you'll need: